Molajo/IoC/README.md

 To create a Custom Dependency Injection Handler:

 1. Add a folder to the **Services Folder** defined in [Step 1](https://github.com/Molajo/IoC#1-service-folder).
 The folder name is the name of the service.
-2. Create a PHP file in that folder named `ServiceNameInjector`.
+2. Create a PHP file in that folder named `ServiceNameInjector.php`.

 ```